 The Lancaster Physical Education Department has partnered with SUNY Erie and offers college courses at our school through the Advanced Studies Program.
-Students may be eligible to earn college credit for their physical education classes taken during the school day, as part of their physical education curriculum, during Grade 11 and/or Grade 12.
+Students may be eligible to earn college credit for their physical education curriculum taken during the school day, as part of their physical education curriculum, during Grade 11 and/or Grade 12.
 In order to receive SUNY Erie credit, students must register and pay tuition for the courses.

 - ▶ SUNY ERIE credits that may be available for this course

-- PE101 Physical Fitness I (1 credit hour)
+- PE202 Physical Fitness I (1 credit hour)

-- PE102 Physical Fitness II (1 credit hour)
+- PE203 Physical Fitness II (1 credit hour)

-★ All grade 11, 12 students, including those that choose to register for SUNY: ERIE course credit (PE101, PE102, PE103) take the course as outlined below.
-Registration forms are distributed during class.
+★ All grade 11, 12 students, including those that choose to register for SUNY: ERIE course credit (PE202, PE203) take the course as outlined below.
+Registration is done on-line through www.ecc.edu.

-8540 Grades 11,12 1/2 credit each year
+8540 Grades 11,12 1⁄2 credit each year

-Students in the 11th and 12th grades will receive a program that is elective based, with each grouping having a particular intensity level.
+Students in grades 11 and 12 will receive a program that is elective based, with each class having a particular theme.
 The emphasis of this course will be on demonstrating competency and proficiency in performance and cognitive assessments.
-Students will be asked to choose their level of intensity and take four different electives over the course of their junior and senior years.
-One fitness center and pool elective is mandatory.
+Students will be asked to choose a theme (see below) and also have a required fitness center and pool unit.